 Related Content: The Writer’s Guide to Building an Email List

 A content strategy is your publishing plan of action for what to create, how to create it, when to create it, and for whom to create it.
 Develop an editorial or content calendar to map out and keep track of your content plan o’ action.
 Ensure your “brand story” is woven into the content you share.

-What steps will you take to encourage reviews (ARC’s, email request, build relationships with influencers and book bloggers)?
+What steps will you take to encourage reviews (ARCs, email requests, build relationships with influencers, and book bloggers)?
 How will you gather testimonials and endorsements for your work?
 Keep in mind that relationships take time to develop, so ensure you include steps to build these connections and goodwill before you ask for something in return.